- What Is 3D Printing?

 The second-best material for beginners

-In my semi-humble opinion, not to mention my conclusion resulting from a LOT of researching for this article, PET-G is the runner up to PLA in the “best material for beginners” contest.
+In my semi-humble opinion, not to mention my conclusion resulting from a LOT of research for this article, PET-G is the runner-up to PLA in the “best material for beginners” contest.
 The reasoning is quite simple.
 It’s almost as easy to print as PLA, but has similar properties to ABS.
 Many of my information sources as well as much of the 3D printing community consider PET-G to be a material that is very much the middle ground between PLA and ABS, making it a great step up from your first material without having to jump into the deep end of the filament pool, so to speak.

 3D Printer Companies